The EU drone regulations have brought us the...

 For professionals: Become a LUC and authorise SORAs yourself.

-For all users who constantly have to submit SORAs for a certain type of operation, the law offers a convenient way out: Become a LUC and authorise your operations yourself!
-LUC stands for Light UAS Operator Certificate and means that you are particularly familiar with the risks and countermeasures for a specific type of drone operation and have anchored their implementation in reliable processes in your organisation.
+For all users who have to constantly submit SORAs for a certain type of operation, the law provides a convenient way out: Become a LUC and authorise your operations yourself!
+LUC stands for Light UAS Operator Certificate and means that you are particularly familiar with the risks and countermeasures for a certain type of drone operation and have anchored their implementation in reliable processes in your organisation.

 Das Betriebshandbuch oder Concept of Operations (ConOps) beschreibt den typischen Betriebsablauf vor und während einer Drohnenmission.